AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 ---
 # Migrate components and projects from Adobe Analytics to Customer Journey Analytics

-Adobe Analytics administrators can migrate Adobe Analytics components and projects to Customer Journey Analytics.
+Adobe Analytics administrators can migrate Adobe Analytics projects and their associated components to Customer Journey Analytics.

 The migration process includes:

 * Re-creating Adobe Analytics projects in Customer Journey Analytics.

 * Mapping dimensions and metrics from Adobe Analytics report suites to dimensions and metrics in Customer Journey Analytics data views.

   Some dimensions and metrics are automatically mapped; others you must manually map as part of the migration process.
+Segments are also migrated, but they do not need to be mapped as part of the migration process.

+  All migrated components display in the migration summary when the migration completes.

 ## Prepare for a migration

-Before you begin migrating projects in your organization, complete the prerequisites, learn what is and is not migrated, and create a migration plan for your organization.
+Before anyone in your organization begins migrating projects, complete the following sections.

 ### Prerequisites

-Before your projects and their associated dimensions and metrics are ready to migrate, you first need to:
+Before your projects and their associated components are ready to migrate, you first need to:

 * Use the Analytics source connector to view Adobe Analytics report suite data in Customer Journey Analytics.
 To do that, you need to: